yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/4_landing.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/4_landing.gmz) for Windows, or [here](../resources/checkpoints_mac/platformer/4_landing.gmz) for Mac.

 <a id="hitting-block-bottom"></a>
 ###3.5.2 Hitting a Block from the Bottom